top of page

 Attendance Requirements:

 DSABC policy requires that debaters must have attended at least one debate competition over the past year to be eligible to compete in Regionals.
 Pizza debates with a minimum of 2 rounds can be included.
 Schools are responsible for ensuring that this requirement has been met.
-If a team is unable to meet this requirement, please reach out to the LMS coordinator, Gabrielle Wong (gabriellewong123@gmail.com).
+If a team is unable to meet this requirement, please reach out to both our LMS Regional Coordinator Stephanie Yu (dsabclms@gmail.com) and our Public Speaking Coordinator Anna Saint (speech@bcdebate.ca).

 Judging Expectations:

-• Judges must be 18+, fluent in English and comfortable with following fast-paced speeches using moderate to high-level vocabulary.
+• Otherwise, judges must be above the age of 18, fluent in English, comfortable using technology unassisted, and comfortable with following fast-paced speeches using moderate to high-level vocabulary.

 Tournament Format: